Difference Between Urban And Suburban

 Housing Options: Condos vs. Single-Family Homes

 The type of housing available reflects the distinct characteristics of each environment.
 Urban centers are renowned for their variety of housing options, ranging from high-rise apartments and condominiums to townhouses and renovated lofts.
-This diversity caters to different budgets and lifestyles, although space is often at a premium.
+Even so, this diversity caters to different budgets and lifestyles, although space is often at a premium.
 Suburban areas, in contrast, primarily feature single-family homes, often with yards and garages.
 While apartments and townhouses exist, they are less prevalent than in urban settings.
 The emphasis is often on individual privacy and ample outdoor space.

 Transportation: Public Transit vs. Personal Vehicles